b-lukaszuk/haskell_luzne_zadanka/book1/ch05/README.md

 ## Type Kwon Do

-Manipulate termn in order to get the types to fit
+Manipulate terms in order to get the types to fit

 Rozwiazania taskow w pliku: `main.hs` (for a change)